-VPS hosting use hypervisor that borrows the resources from the neighbourhood sites if the traffic surges.
+VPS hosting use a hypervisor that borrows the resources from the neighborhood sites if the traffic surges.
 It means that it also borrows the resources from your website if the traffic of the next site takes a hike.

 If multiple sites get traffic hike, they will borrow the resources from your site, and slow down your site.

 On the other hand, the dedicated server has all the bandwidth focus on one account.
 It provides the optimum speed and can manage large traffic without crashing.